 In its current state, many NISQ QML algorithms tend to use a backbone of variational quantum circuits (VQC) as their primary computational tool.
-VQCs typically consist of a series of single-qubit and multi-qubit unitary gate operations applied using a set of parameters in a linear fashion over a number of qubits [22-28].
-Some of these VQC algorithms are presented as a hybrid approach to computation, working in conjunction with typical classical processes implemented as pre or postprocessing to determine a classification result.
+VQCs typically consist of a series of single-qubit and multiqubit unitary gate operations applied using a set of parameters in a linear fashion over a number of qubits [22]-[28].
+Some of these VQC algorithms are presented as a hybrid approach to computation, working in conjunction with typical classical processes implemented as pre- or postprocessing to determine a classification result.

-Hybrid approaches of computation may provide an opportunity to utilize the power of quantum computing with pre-determined methods, e.g., classically-extracted features fed through a QVC [29], or vice-versa with quantum-extracted features [30].
+Hybrid approaches of computation may provide an opportunity to utilize the power of QC with predetermined methods, e.g., classically extracted features fed through a QVC [29], or vice versa with quantum-extracted features [30].
 Experimental results within [30] suggest that quantum-extracted features may provide a small advantage to classification performance over a purely classical framework.
-However, it was difficult to distinguish between a third method with randomly implemented non-linearities, therefore it may not always be clear to unequivocally identify the impact that quantum processes have on classification results.
+However, it was difficult to distinguish between a third method with randomly implemented nonlinearities; therefore, it may not always be clear to unequivocally identify the impact that quantum processes have on classification results.

-Within classical ML, deep-learning convolutional neural network (CNN) algorithms are typically employed for image classification tasks.
-CNN algorithms traditionally implement convolutional, nonlinear transformation and pooling operations as a series of layers, prior to a fully-connected portion to determine a classification result.
-Motivated once more by the success of CNN methods, recent works have proposed fully-quantum architectures as similarly-based alternatives.
-Work presented in [31] mimics the traditional convolutional-pooling layer series through the application of successive multi-qubit unitary operations followed by qubit measurement.
-Here, non-linearity is introduced by utilizing the measurement result of particular qubits as rotational parameters.
+Within classical ML, DL CNN algorithms are typically employed for image classification tasks.
+CNN algorithms traditionally implement convolutional, nonlinear transformation and pooling operations as a series of layers, prior to a fully connected portion to determine a classification result.
+Motivated once more by the success of CNN methods, recent works have proposed fully quantum architectures as similarly based alternatives.
+Work presented in [31] mimics the traditional convolutional-pooling layer series through the application of successive multiqubit unitary operations followed by qubit measurement.
+Here, nonlinearity is introduced by utilizing the measurement result of particular qubits as rotational parameters.

-In separate work [32], the authors propose a quantum CNN that computes the forward pass of the algorithm via quantum inner product estimation between an input and convolutional kernel.
-Then, non-linearity is introduced via a Boolean circuit function.
-Rotational operations and amplitude amplification is then performed to enable pixels of a higher value to have a higher measurement probability.
-Individual experiments for the method of [31, 32] have shown promising results for image classification using MNIST data, as well as for a quantum error correction task.
-However, these other methods discussed rely on the entire input data to be encoded in the amplitudes of a many-qubit superposition state, i.e. amplitude encoding.
+In separate work, Kerenidis et al. [32] propose a quantum CNN that computes the forward pass of the algorithm via quantum inner product estimation between an input and convolutional kernel.
+Then, nonlinearity is introduced via a Boolean circuit function.
+Rotational operations and amplitude amplification are then performed to enable pixels of a higher value to have a higher measurement probability.
+Individual experiments for the method of [31] and [32] have shown promising results for image classification using MNIST data, as well as for a quantum error correction task.
+However, these other methods discussed rely on the entire input data to be encoded in the amplitudes of a many-qubit superposition state, i.e., amplitude encoding.

-Whilst the work discussed throughout this section have had promising results and show positivity towards development of effective quantum classifiers using many qubits, it is important to remain in context with the current NISQ era of quantum computation.
+While the work discussed throughout this section has had promising results and shows positivity toward the development of effective quantum classifiers using many qubits, it is important to remain in context with the current NISQ era of quantum computation.
 Therefore, we should understand that minimizing the number of qubits required should be a primary concern when designing quantum algorithms.
-This is because qubit coherence is not necessarily at the desired standard yet to rely on complex, multi-qubit operations, where a small error could vastly impact the states of other qubits utilized.
-By developing towards smaller-scale, efficient methods using minimal qubits,
+This is because qubit coherence is not necessarily at the desired standard yet to rely on complex, multiqubit operations, where a small error could vastly impact the states of other qubits utilized.
+By developing toward small-scale, efficient methods using minimal qubits, a solid foundation can be built to progress in the quest for effective QML image classification algorithms.